devilbox/docker-php-fpm-community/Dockerfiles/devilbox/README.md

 [![nightly](https://github.com/devilbox/docker-php-fpm-community/workflows/devilbox_nightly/badge.svg)](https://github.com/devilbox/docker-php-fpm-community/actions?workflow=devilbox_nightly)

 This is the Devilbox community reference image.
-Feel free to enhance it or use it as reference for creating your own images.
+Feel free to get inspired by the setup and create your own images.

 ## :busts_in_silhouette: Maintainer